 Bone Music by Christopher Rice

 The first book in The Burning Girl trilogy, Bone Music is a gripping thriller about Charlotte (Charley) Rowe, who is abducted by serial killers after her mother’s brutal murder.
 But the nightmare doesn’t end when she’s rescued — she’s exploited by her real father who sells her story to the tabloids.
 Fleeing her past and hoping to put it to rest, Charley is soon swept into a new, terrifying series of events after being secretly dosed with an experimental drug that bestows new powers upon her.
-Pursued by a shadowy corporation bent on controlling her, Charley uses her extraordinary abilities to fight the evil in her life, becoming a weapon hell-bent on vengeance and taking on predators not unlike those responsible for her harrowing childhood.
+Pursued by a shadowy corporation bent on controlling her, Charley uses her extraordinary abilities to fight the evil in her life, becoming a weapon hell-bent on vengeance and taking on predators like those responsible for her harrowing childhood.
 We found ourselves unable to put this book down and devoured it in one sitting.
 Luckily, the third book in the trilogy has just been published, so you won’t have to wait to find out what happens.

 Quantum Space by Douglas Phillips